laro/Cilia/3 Advanced/2 (Smart) Pointers.md

 ## Short Smart Pointer Syntax

-“Make simple things simple” (or at least short to write),
-encourage use of smart pointers – when you need them, the use of plain local, stack-allocated variables is still preferred, of course.
+“Make simple things simple” (or at least short to write), to encourage use of smart pointers.
+When you need them, the use of plain local, stack-allocated variables is still preferred, of course.

 - `Type* pointer` is a "raw" pointer.
 - `Type+ pointer` is short for `UniquePtr<Type>`.